 That means cybersecurity risks have risen dramatically as well.

-F&M Bank wants to help ensure that none of our customers becomes a target for cyber criminals.
+F&M Bank wants to help ensure that none of our clients becomes a target for cyber criminals.
 First, please know that F&M Bank will never ask for personal identifiable information (PII) or account information via text or email.
 When in doubt, call us directly at (phone number) to verify that any communication purportedly from F&M Bank is genuine.

 Cyber criminals often gain access to compromising information simply by asking.
 How do you know whether that email or text from your “bank” is real?
 The best way to protect yourself is to understand the things a legitimate financial institution will NEVER ask you.

 Scammers are becoming very sophisticated in their fraud attempts, including posing as banking staff in order to elicit personal information through emails, texts and phone calls.
 These impersonations can sound very convincing, and it can be difficult to determine what’s authentic and what’s not.